potatowagon/hungry-snowball-dev/README.md

 # hungry-snowball-dev

 ## Download
-Download as .zip, extract, and run "New Unity Project (2).exe"
+Play on Desktop: Download as .zip, extract, and run "New Unity Project (2).exe"

 </br>